laufergall/webscraping_workshop/workshop/task_02/task_02.md

 ## Adapt scrapy pipeline <a name="step3"></a>

 In the scrapy pipelines file (`<project-dir>/scrapy/kinoprogramm/pipelines.py`), we define how our scraped data should be output.

 In the scrapy settings file (`<project-dir>/scrapy/kinoprogramm/settings.py`), we specify where our scraped data should be output to.
 In other words, we specify which class of scrapy pipelines to use.

-Before (in Task 1), we were using the class `KinoprogrammPipeline` of pipelines to write to a json file.
+Before (in Task 1), we were using the class `KinoprogrammPipeline` of pipelines to write to a JSON file.
 Now, we will use the class `MongoDBPipeline` to write to mongodb (which will be up in a docker container).

 &#8594; **Replace** the `settings.py` file in `<project-dir>/scrapy/kinoprogramm/` by the one in this folder.
 The new lines (from line 71 to line 80) are:

 ```python
 ITEM_PIPELINES = {